nilesh507/LinkedIn-Requester/README.md

 ## Description:

--   developed a Python script using Selenium and Beautiful-soup to automate the process of sending connection request on LinkedIn
+-   developed a Python script using Selenium and Beautiful-soup to automate the process of sending connection requests on LinkedIn
 -   Sent connection requests, each accompanied by a 300-character personal note, asking for referrals from individuals working at a specific location, or company, and with a particular job title.